DiCoFlex: Model-agnostic diverse counterfactuals with flexible control: Related Work

 \paragraph{Diverse Counterfactual Explanations} Generating multiple diverse counterfactuals offers significant advantages over single explanations by providing alternative paths for recourse and better illustrating decision boundaries \citep{laugel2023achieving, mothilal2020explaining}.
 DiCE \citep{mothilal2020explaining} directly incorporates diversity into its loss function but requires separate optimization for each explanation, increasing computational costs.
 Other approaches achieve diversity through various strategies: DiVE \citep{rodriguez2021beyond} employs determinantal point processes, while methods like \citep{tsirtsis2020decisions, samoilescu2021model, carreira2021counterfactual} partition the feature space.
 Multi-objective approaches like MOC \citep{dandl2020multi} generate solutions representing different trade-offs between properties such as proximity and sparsity, while CARE \citep{rasouli2024care} and OrdCE \citep{kanamori2021ordered} incorporate user preferences into the generation process.

 \paragraph{Generative Models for Counterfactuals} Generative models have gained popularity for counterfactual generation due to their ability to produce more plausible explanations that remain on the data manifold.
 VAE-based approaches include ReViSE \citep{joshi2019towards}, C-CHVAE \citep{pawelczyk2020learning}, CLUE \citep{antoran2020getting}, and CRUDS \citep{downs2020cruds}, which learn latent representations of the data distribution.
 GAN-based methods such as GeCo \citep{schleich2021geco} and SCGAN \citep{zhou2023scgan} use adversarial training to balance validity and realism.
 Recent transformer-based approaches like TABCF \citep{panagiotou2024TABCF} specifically target tabular data with mixed types.
+Normalizing flows have also been explored for counterfactual generation \citep{wielopolski2024probabilistically, furman2024unifying}, where they model the class-conditional distribution for plausibility assessment during gradient-based optimization.
 However, many of these approaches still require access to model gradients, produce redundant explanations, or lack flexibility in handling user-defined constraints.

 \paragraph{Handling Constraints in Counterfactual Generation} Practical counterfactual explanations must satisfy various constraints including sparsity (minimizing modified features) and actionability (ensuring feasible changes).
 CERTIFAI \citep{sharma2020certifai} employs genetic algorithms to enforce constraints, while MCCE \citep{redelmeier2024mcce} conditions on immutable features.
 Methods focused on actionable recourse, such as CSCF \citep{naumann2021consequence}, account for downstream effects of feature modifications, while \citet{russell2019efficient} and \citet{verma2021amortized} generate explanations representing different modification strategies.
 However, most existing approaches require retraining or reoptimization when constraints change, limiting their flexibility in real-world applications.